Before reading this article, count how many commitments you have.

 For example, while I was working abroad, I wanted to take advantage of every minute of my experience.
 As a result, I often sacrificed taking time for myself for another commitment or activity.
 Instead of making time for myself, I expended all of my energy on new adventures.

 About two months in, I felt the effects of my choices.
 I woke up each morning tired, even though I slept for plenty of time.
 My interactions with others were draining mentally.
 Even physically, I felt like I couldn’t give it my all at the gym.

 With so much on my plate, I started mixing up dates, forgetting names, neglecting assignments and having to play a lot of catch-up.

-For me, the best self care definition is very simple: taking good care of yourself.
-The challenge is that taking good care of yourself spans multiple dimensions: emotionally, mentally, physically, and spiritually.
+The best self-care definition is simple: taking good care of yourself.
+The challenge is that taking care of yourself spans multiple dimensions: emotional, mental, physical, and spiritual.

 Why is it important to make time for yourself?

-It may be tempting to not make time for yourself, so that you can fit in one more thing.
-But the truth is, that taking time for yourself is necessary to ensure that you can follow through on your commitments and do them well.
+It may be tempting for you to not make time for yourself, so that you can fit in one more thing.
+But the truth is, time for yourself is important to ensure that you can follow through on your commitments and do them well.

-Making time for yourself is not something that you do after you’ve completed all of your adulting checklists.
+Self Care and time for yourself is not something you do after completing your adulting checklists.
 It’s not the last thing on your list after making grocery lists, going shopping, managing finances, cleaning the bathroom, cooking dinner…etc.

-All of these things are important, of course, but self care is something that you do alongside those things.
-In other words, you don’t have to have your checklist checked off in order to dedicate an hour to spending quality time with yourself.
+All these tasks are important, of course, but self-care is something you do alongside those things.
+In other words, you don’t have to finish your checklist before spending an hour of time for yourself.